openlumi/openlumi.github.io/README.md

 - press `f` multiple times while booting in progress for enter to `failsafe mode`.
 - Run `ubirmvol /dev/ubi0 -Nrootfs_data && ubimkvol /dev/ubi0 -Nrootfs_data -m`.
+- This step sometimes fails.
+In that case, revert back to stock firmware and repeat the process of flashing OpenWrt

 ### Return to stock firmware